leighklotz/blatano/README.md

 sometimes confuses what we would recognize as two distinct entities, but Blatano simply cannot tell them apart.

-Blatano could to distinguish entities better with more senses, and with a bit of work on learning across them.
+Blatano could distinguish entities better with more senses, and with a bit of work on learning across them.
 Easy additions are a light sensor to know when it is dark, Lidar distance to know if something is approaching, acceleration to determine orientation, an internal